npmSteven/Cockpit/README.md

 # Cockpit
-Welcome to the Cockpit, where you are able to automatically download videos from floatplane
+Welcome to the Cockpit, where you'll be able to automatically download videos from floatplane.